 - Maple syrup Use pure maple syrup for natural sweetness.

-- Baking soda For leavening.
-Do not use baking powder instead.
+- Baking soda Used for leavening.
+Do not use baking powder in place of baking soda.

 - Salt Helps activate the baking soda.
 If you leave the salt out, this bread may not rise well.

 - Vanilla and spices What's pumpkin bread without vanilla and spices?!

 - Chocolate chips Use what you have.
 I've been trying to get my kids used to dark chocolate, so I've been using half semi-sweet and half dark chocolate chips.
 I buy my chocolate chips at Trader Joe's.